alnitak/flutter_star_menu/example/README.md

 # The StarMenu widget.
-## Contextual popup menu with different shapes and multiple ways to fine-tune animationand position.
+## Contextual popup menu with different shapes and multiple ways to fine-tune animation and position.
 The menu entries can be almost any kind of widgets.

 ![Alt text](https://bitbucket.org/lildeimos/flutterstarmenu/raw/master/images/StarMenuDemo.gif "StarMenu Demo")